Saady96/BlakeProject2017/README.md

 The cars analogue accelerometer was connected to the ADC ports of the microcontroller.

-Data was outputted onto the computer for analysis.
+Data was outputted onto the computer for analysis via UART.

 Photodiode speedtraps were used to measure the cars velocity at various point of the track.